Refer a Friend

 Consider doing a Kris Kringle or Secret Santa amongst your family.
 Christmas is a great time to show appreciation and thanks to your family by giving presents.
 While present swapping is fun, it can also be stressful for some people and can leave you with a bunch of stuff you don’t really need.
 Some websites offer a Secret Santa service and are an easy way to run the game so nobody has to miss out.

-Hosting Christmas this year?
+Are you hosting Christmas this year?
 Why not ask your family and friends to ‘bring a plate’ to help make a contribution towards the day.
 Not only will this save you time and stress but it will also save you dollars when it comes to the checkout.

 Do-it-yourself decorating has never been easier than it is today.
 With social media forums such as Pinterest and Instagram at your fingertips you’re spoilt for choice when it comes to ideas.
 From hand-made wreaths to a modern twist on paper chain garlands you can use items from the garden or recycled material to save even more money when decorating your home this festive season.